bearsoffa/bct-ghactions-helm-example/README.md

 In an actual ***CI/CD*** pipeline there would be steps to set the package version according to an internal rule as well as make sure the version is compliant with **SemVer 2.0**.

-This Repo does not cover this aspect yet.
+This repository does not cover this aspect yet.

 # Technical details